In This Article

 Having long, layered hair doesn't necessarily mean having waist-length, voluminous locks like a Disney princess (although there's nothing wrong with that style).
 It can be simpler than that—whether you like your layers choppy and textured or subtle and hidden, they might be all you need to breathe some new life into your lengths.
 One thing's for certain: Long, blunt hair needs layers for movement and dimension, so if you're on the fence about cutting shorter sections into your hair, just know that it makes a world of difference.

 But don't just take it from us.
 Celebs love long, layered haircuts, too.
-From Demi Lovato's wet-looking strands to supermodel Georgia May Jagger's rock 'n' roll bedhead, these 21 celebrities with gorgeous hair will inspire you to put away the scissors and grow out your tresses (or skip that part and get extensions instead).
+From Demi Lovato's wet-looking strands to supermodel Georgia May Jagger's rock 'n' roll bedhead, we've rounded up our favorite layered styles for a lengthy mane—not to mention, industry insight from hairstylists Marcus Francis and Anastasia Stylianou.
+These looks will inspire you to put away the scissors and grow out your tresses (or skip that part and get extensions instead).

 Meet the Expert